Stephanie Murray

 Poster thumbnail

-My master’s thesis poster (Advacing EEG Signal Analysis wuth Quantum Machine Learning) has been accepted to Supercomputing 2025 (SC25) in November.
-I’ll be presenting results comparing variational quantum circuits to a tuned Random Forest baseline.
+I presented my master’s thesis poster, Advancing EEG Signal Analysis with Quantum Machine Learning, at Supercomputing 2025 (SC25) in St. Louis.
+The poster summarized results from my written thesis comparing variational quantum circuits to a tuned Random Forest baseline.

 Research Interests